 This is where prefix sum comes in.
-It is one of the most powerful preprocessing techniques in algorithm design, transforming range sum queries from O(n) to O(1).
+It is a preprocessing technique that transforms range sum queries from O(n) to O(1).

 A prefix sum (also called cumulative sum or running total) is a technique where we precompute the sum of all elements from the beginning of an array up to each index.